Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

-These estimates of the Type~II migration velocity assume that once a gap has been opened, the planet maintains an impermeable tidal barrier to gas inflow.
-In fact, simulations show that planets are able to accrete gas via tidal streams that bridge the gap \cite{lubow99}.
-The effect is particularly pronounced for planets only just massive enough to open a gap in the first place.
-As the inflowing gas crosses the co-orbital region it can exert a substantial additional torque on the planet.
-The Type~II migration rate can also be qualitatively altered -- and even reversed -- if two planets approach each other in the disk such that their gaps start to overlap or such that resonant interactions between the planets become important \citep{masset01}.
-This effect may have played a role in reducing the migration of Jupiter and Saturn in the Solar System \citep{morbidelli07}.
+These simple estimates of the Type~II migration rate follow from the assumption that once a gap has been opened, the planet maintains an impermeable tidal barrier to gas inflow.
+In fact, simulations show that planets are able to accrete gas via tidal streams that bridge the gap \cite{lubow99}, and this breaks the link between the viscous evolution of the disk and migration. \citet{duffell14}, \citet{durmann15} and \citet{durmann17} use numerical simulations to derive improved estimates of the Type~II migration rate.
+The Type~II migration rate can also be qualitatively altered---and even reversed---if two planets approach each other in the disk such that their gaps start to overlap or such that resonant interactions between the planets become important \citep{masset01}.
+Two planet migration may have played a role in the migration history of Jupiter and Saturn in the Solar System \citep{morbidelli07}, and is central to the ``Grand Tack" model in which an early intrusion of Jupiter into the inner Solar System reduces the inventory of solids in the region of Mars and the current asteroid belt \citep{walsh11}.